MuCo: Publishing Microdata with Privacy Preservation through Mutual Cover: Introduction

-Additionally, different from traditional principles that directly confine the values in microdata table, we propose a $\delta$-probability principle to control some particular random output tables to limit the probability that any QI value is used to re-identify a target person.
-Specifically, for any record, any original QI value has at most probability $\delta$ to re-identify the record owner.
-For example, the random output table of Figure \ref{fig_3} complies with $\frac{1}{2}$-probability, and every record is re-identified by the original QI value with at most 0.5 probability.
-Furthermore, mutual cover is extensible that can achieve more anonymization results, such as $k$-anonymity, by controlling particular random output tables.
+Additionally, differing from traditional principles that directly confine the values in microdata, we propose a $\delta$-probability principle to control random output tables so as to limit the probability of any QI value being used to re-identify a target person.
+For instance, the random output tables in Figure \ref{fig_3} comply with $\frac{1}{2}$-probability, and every record is re-identified by using her or his age value with a low probability.

-Finally, we implement the mutual cover technique complying with $\delta$-probability principle and conduct extensive experiments to evaluate the proposed algorithm.
-The experiments illustrate four performances: (1) mutual cover provides more effective protection against both identity disclosure and attribute disclosure than generalization; (2) mutual cover provides privacy preservation at much smaller cost of information utility than generalization; (3) mutual cover answers aggregate queries more accurately than generalization and bucketization; and (4) the protection against attribute disclosure has little influence on the information utility.

-The rest of this paper is organized as follows.
-Section \ref{sec_rela} describes related studies.
-Section \ref{sec_proba} proposes the formalization of mutual cover and analyzes the property and effect of related parameters.
-Section \ref{sec_algo} presents the proposed algorithm that implements mutual cover complying with $\delta$-probability.
-Section \ref{sec_expe} shows the results and analysis of experiments.
-Section \ref{sec_conclu} concludes the work and possible directions for future studies.